Facebook-f Instagram Linkedin

 • Understand the pathophysiology of anorexia/starvation and refeeding syndrome

-• Describe the options available, indications and complications for enteral nutrition
+• Describe the different forms, indications and complications of nutrition: enteral and parenteral

 Module 2: Fluid therapy and transfusion medicine